astorm/MagentoTarToConnect/README.md

     'channel'                => 'community',

     //Magento Connect information fields.
-    'summary'                => 'Provides navigation shortcuts for the admin console\'s navigation and gloal search', 'description'            => 'This extension provides Magento admin console users with an "application launcher".
+    'summary'                => 'Provides navigation shortcuts for the admin console\'s navigation and global search', 'description'            => 'This extension provides Magento admin console users with an "application launcher".
 This application launcher provides instant access to the admin console\'s navigation, every system configuration search section, as well as the Magento global search.
 The Pulse Storm launcher is a free, open source, must have extension for anyone working with Magento. ', 'notes'                  => 'Typo fixes, properly aborts ajax requests.',